Weekly Assignment Instructions

 The first question is always something like this:

-A main point of this is that your personal honor and personal learning should be more important than just trying to do a effortless submission, or trying to get a quick easy decent grade.
+A main point of this is that your personal honor and personal learning and personal effort are more important than just trying to do a effortless submission, or trying to get a quick easy decent grade.

 The last question is always something like this: